 New York Songbirds

 Our hotel sits just outside Allegany State Park.
 From here, we will have easy access to the park and state forest areas in the area.
 Each morning we will meet around dawn in order to maximize our productivity during the trip.
 My goal is to help each of the four participants walk away with as many high quality images of as many species as possible.
 We will create set-ups and simply photograph the birds on their own terms as well, depending on the situation.
-During harsh mid day light we will go over some slideshows and processing tips, as well as have some free time.
-We’ll have another long shooting session each evening until the light fails, and then have dinner as a group for whoever wishes to join.

 Cost Includes Four full days shooting in the field.